Modeling the wall-slip in large eddy simulations with immersed boundaries: Volume-filtered turbulent channel flow: a priori

+Further, we extend the post-processing domain boundaries by a distance $\delta_f/2$ away from the top and bottom channel extents, and we place immersed solids in this extended region to represent the channel walls.
+The fluid-facing boundaries of these immersed solids are what we refer to as the ``wall'', or ``immersed boundary'' for the remainder of this manuscript.
+It is also important to note that in this \textit{a priori} analysis, the filtered quantities are computed at collocated points at cell centers as the DNS data available to us is also collocated at cell corners.
+In an \textit{a posteriori} analysis of the IBMLES framework, filtered quantities would be computed on a staggered grid.

 We start by showing qualitatively the effect of volume-filtering using a coarse filter at $\delta_f^+=300$.
-Figure \ref{fig:isocontours} shows instantaneous snapshots of the unfiltered streamwise velocity $u^+_f=u_f/u_\tau$, the corresponding filtered streamwise velocity $\alpha_f\overline{u}^+_f$ and $\overline{u}^+_f$, and volume fraction $\alpha_f$ in a wall normal plane at an arbitrary time.
+Figure \ref{fig:isocontours} shows instantaneous snapshots of the unfiltered streamwise velocity $u^+_f=u_f/u_\tau$, the corresponding superficial and filtered streamwise velocities, $\alpha_f\overline{u}^+_f$ and $\overline{u}^+_f$ respectively, and volume fraction $\alpha_f$ in a wall-normal streamwise plane at an arbitrary time.
 The fluid volume fraction $\alpha_f$ clearly demarcates the fluid and solid regions where it is equal to 1 and 0, respectively.
 Close to the wall, there is a transition region of thickness $\delta_f^+=300$ resulting from volume-filtering the phase indicator function.
 At this coarse filter size, the superficial velocity $\alpha_f\overline{u}^+_f$ and filtered velocity $\overline{u}^+_f$ are devoid of finer scales present in the unfiltered field $u^+_f$.
 Yet, they retain many of the large scale structures seen in $u^+_f$.
 Close to the wall, $\alpha_f\overline{u}^+_f$ vanishes quickly, in part due to the decay of $\alpha_f$ premultiplying this quantity.
 Without $\alpha_f$ premultiplying $\overline{u}^+_f$, the value is significant at the wall ($y^+=0$), then decreases sharply to zero at position $y^+=-\delta_f^+/2$ into the solid.
-This illustrates the point that volume-filtered quantities maybe significant up to a distance $\delta_f/2$ into the immersed solid.
+This illustrates the point that volume-filtered quantities may be significant up to a distance $\delta_f/2$ into the immersed solid.